concord-consortium/docker-volume-sync/README.md

 # Docker-Volume-Sync
 A docker volume container using [Unison](http://www.cis.upenn.edu/~bcpierce/unison/) for fast two-way folder sync.
 Created as an alternative to [slow docker for mac volumes on OS X](https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076).

-The approach taken by this container does not require unison to be running on your host machine.
-If setup correctly it also does not require any other scripts be run on the host machine.
+When the development environment is configured correctly with docker-volume-sync, a developer doesn't need to remember any special commands.
+They just run `docker-compose up` as they normally would.

 docker-volume-sync opens port 5001 after doing an initial sync.
-Any containers using the synced volume can wait for this port to be open before using the volume.
+Any containers using the synced volume need to wait for this port to be open before using the volume.
 There are several options to use for waiting: wait-for-it, wait-for, and wait4ports.

-With this waiting strategy a simple `docker-compose up` can be used for your dev environment.

 ## Usage

 ### Compose file

 docker-volume-sync is designed to work with compose.
-Let's say you have a compose file like this.
+Let's say you have a compose file like the one below.
 It is mounting the host directory `.` to `/app` in the container.
 The container simply prints the contents of a file and then exits.

 ```yaml